-Distribution and habitat
+Distribution and habitat of Asian Leopard Cats

-Hunting and diet
+Hunting and diet of Asian Leopard Cats

-They are known to eat mostly small birds, rodents, reptiles, fish and insects in the wild.
+ALCs are known to eat mostly small birds, rodents, amphibians, reptiles, fish, and insects in the wild.
 Some of them occasionally venture into farmyards to prey on domestic chickens.

 Characteristics and morphology

-The general build of an Asian Leopard Cat is somewhat similar to a house cat, but their torso is long and substantial and their legs and body are much longer (25 to 32 inches from head to tail) than normal domestic cats.
+The general build of an Asian Leopard cat is somewhat similar to a house cat, but their torso is long and substantial and their legs and body are much longer (25 to 32 inches from head to tail) than normal domestic cats.
 Hind legs are slightly longer than the forelegs.
-The tail is thick and medium in length (11 to 14 inches) with rounded tip.
+The tail is thick and medium in length (11 to 14 inches) with a rounded tip.
 Paws are large with prominent knuckles.

 Colors and markings

 - Head: Four vertical black stripes run from the forehead or inner eye corners to the back of the neck, breaking up into short irregular rows of dark markings and elongated spots on the neck and shoulders, although sometimes one stripe runs the length of the entire body.
 Two narrow black cheek stripes run from the outer eye corners, enclosing a white area on the cheek.
-The back of their ears are black with the exception of a white triangular shaped spot.
+The back of their ears are black with the exception of a white triangular-shaped spot.

 - Coat: It’s primarily the spotted coat that suggests “leopard”.
 ALCs exhibit well-defined dark spots spread all over their body that can be solid or rosetted and sometimes marbled.
-The base coat varies in color depending on the cat’s geological areas of origin, and ranges from different shades of tan (beige to golden), gray or tawny brown.
+The base coat varies in color depending on the cat’s geographical areas of origin and ranges from different shades of tan (beige to golden), gray or tawny brown.
 The chin, throat, belly, and interior parts of the legs are white with black spots.

 - Pads: The color of their toe pads varies from dark purple to dark brown.
 The carpal pads, found on the forelegs, are very light pink.

-- Tail: All asian leopard cats have a spotted or ringed tail whose tip is black.
+- Tail: All Asian leopard cats have a spotted or ringed tail whose tip is black.